Rose Water Poet

 Showing at Clayton Community Centre:

-September 2024 - August 2025
+September 2024 - October 2025

-Artists: Amal Ishaque & Erv Newcombe,
+Artists: Amal Rana & Erv Newcombe,

 This installation seamlessly blends together visual art created collaboratively with Clayton community of all ages, culturally significant textiles and historical images researched from the several archives: Surrey, White Rock, Maple Ridge and Langley.